-Library science is mainly concerned with the retrieval and management of information under any form.
+Library Science is mainly concerned with the retrieval and management of information under any form.
 This discipline has become very complex due to the high technological development in our society.
 Libraries continue to hold an important role in the academic world, while making greater use of technology, compared to the past.
-Belonging to an interdisciplinary field of study, library science degrees borrow tools from areas such as management, information technology and education, to collect, organise, preserve, and prioritise information resources.
+Belonging to an interdisciplinary field of study, Library Science borrows tools from areas such as Management, Information Technology and Education, to collect, organise, preserve, and prioritise information resources.

-Library science degrees prepare professionals who can work in government, archives, information agencies, cultural organisations, museums, libraries, business intelligence firms and other organisations engaged in information activities.Read more
+Library Science degrees prepare professionals who can work in government, archives, information agencies, cultural organisations, museums, libraries, business intelligence firms and other organisations engaged in information activities.Read more